Mansa Musa: Wealth

 According to some Arabic writers, Musa's gift-giving caused a depreciation in the value of gold in Egypt.
-Al-Umari said that before Musa's arrival, a mithqal of gold was worth 25 silver dirhams, but that it dropped to less than 22 dirhams afterward and did not go above that number for at least twelve years.
+Al-Umari said that before Musa's arrival a mithqal of gold was worth 25 silver dirhams, but that it dropped to less than 22 dirhams afterward and did not go above that number for at least twelve years.
 Though this has been described as having "wrecked" Egypt's economy, the historian Warren Schultz has argued that this was well within normal fluctuations in the value of gold in Mamluk Egypt.

 The wealth of the Mali Empire did not come from direct control of gold-producing regions, but rather trade and tribute.
 The gold Musa brought on his pilgrimage probably represented years of accumulated tribute that Musa would have spent much of his early reign gathering.
 Another source of income for Mali during Musa's reign was taxation of the copper trade.

+According to several contemporary authors, such as Ibn Battuta, Ibn al-Dawadari and al-Umari, Mansa Musa ran out of money during his journey to Mecca and had to borrow from Egyptian merchants at a high rate of interest on his return journey.
+Al-Umari and Ibn Khaldun state that the moneylenders were either never repaid or only partly repaid.
+Other sources disagree as to whether they were eventually and fully compensated.